KLJB: News share agreements

 A two-hour morning news extension to air from 7 to 9 a.m.—the only such local program in the market—was added in September 2017, by which time the late newscast had expanded to one hour.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KLJB's transmitter is located near Orion, Illinois.
+Its signal is multiplexed:

 Analog-to-digital conversion

-KLJB-TV shut down its analog signal, over UHF channel 18, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KLJB-TV shut down its analog signal, over UHF channel 18, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 18.